djbowen95/personal-portfolio/README.md

  - The first application needs to be larger than the others
  - The images must link to the deployed application
  - The page must resize responsively for different sized screens

+ A list of additional tasks I would like to then work on:
+ - Add a reset css style sheet, to make styling consistent between browsers